Paveljolak/rtd-try2/docs/hardware/beginner/lidars.rst

 N10 - Short Range LiDAR
 -----------------------

-The N10 isa compact, short-range LiDAR ideal for indoor environments and tight spaces.
+The N10 is a compact, short-range LiDAR ideal for indoor environments and tight spaces.
 Its high accuracy and 360 degrees scanning make it perfect for precise mapping and obstacle avoidance in confined areas.

 .. image:: /_static/lidars/lidar_short.png